+loading?Compileslotcompiler.loading? → boolean

-loading?
-Compile slot compiler.loading? → boolean This boolean is set to true when the compiler is loading a file before compiling it.
+This boolean is set to true when the compiler is loading a file before compiling it.
 This is useful to introduce variants between the compiled and interpreted code (see also the active? flag)

-log Kernel - diet♥ method

-$log(x:float) \rightarrow float$

-computes $log(x) - base e$.

-made_of Kernel slot

-made_of(m:module) \rightarrow list[string]

-m.made_of contains the list of files that con tain the code of the module.
+m.made_of contains the list of files that contain the code of the module.

-make_array Kernel - diet♥ method

-make_array(n:integer,t:type,x:any) \rightarrow type[x[]]

 returns an array of length n filled with x.
-Th as well as any future value that will be put in the a problem if updates can be performed (for insta -
+The parameter t is the member_type of the array, thus x must belong to t, as well as any future value that will be put in the array.
+Note that x is shared for all members of the array, which cause a problem if updates can be performed (for instance if x is iyts returns a list of length n filled with x (e.g., make_list(3,0) = list<any>(0,0,0)).
+This is a typed list with member type any, thus it can be updated.

-make_list Kernel - diet♥ method

-make_list(n:integer,x:any) \rightarrow type [list[x]]

-returns a list of length n filled with x (e.g type any, thus it can be updated. ., make_list(3,0) = list <any>(0,0,0)).
-This is a</any> typed list with member

-make_string Kernel - DIET♥ method make_string(i:integer, c:char) \rightarrow string make_string(s:symbol) \rightarrow string make_string(1:list) \rightarrow string make_string(i,c) returns a string of length i filled with the character c.
+make_string(i,c) returns a string of length i filled with the character c.

 make_string(s) returns a string denoting the same identifier.
-If s is given in the qualified form (module/identifer), than the result will contain the name of the module ("module/identifier").
+If s is given in the qualified form (module/identifier), than the result will contain the name of the module ("module/identifier").